-Summary of AHAC Discussion: The CAH discussed numerous fees and in-lieu payments that contribute to cost of residential development.
-For example, in the case of a small scale multifamily residential development, if recreation space cannot be provided on-site then an inlieu fee must paid.
+For example, in the case of a small scale multifamily residential development, if recreation space cannot be provided on-site then an in-lieu fee must paid.
 The sum total of numerous fees contributes substantially to development cost and can result in an affordable project being economically infeasible.
 Overall, these fees result in higher housing prices to the consumer.
-Next year, we will delve deeper into the impact of development fees on cost of affordable housing.
 Fee information is not located in one place, but on various web pages.
 The Planning Zoning and Building Department does have a document posted online with information on development fees, however, it is not entirely transparent and difficult to interpret for someone who is not a development professional.
 There is no single source of County information for developers of affordable housing.
 All the various web pages and documents should be consolidated to one central location on the county's main web page.
+The CAH will consider recommending that municipalities in which SHIP projects are located waive or reduce fees for those projects.